gvaguirres/microservices-lab/README.md

 2.  **Polling:** `OutboxPublisher` scans for pending events. 🔍
 3.  **Publishing:** Events are sent to Kafka topic `message-published`. 🎡
 4.  **Completion:** Event status is updated to `SENT`. ✅

+## 🚧 Work in Progress: Kubernetes Implementation

+We are currently in the process of migrating our orchestration from Docker Compose to **Kubernetes**.
+The first service to receive K8s manifests is the `authservice`.

+### 🔑 Auth Service K8s Setup
+Located in `authservice/k8s/`, you will find:
+*   `authservice-deployment.yaml`: Defines the deployment strategy, container image, resource limits, and environment variables.
+*   `authservice-service.yaml`: Configures a `ClusterIP` service to provide a stable internal DNS name for the auth server.

+This marks the beginning of our transition towards a cloud-native orchestration model. ☁️

 ## 🚀 Instructions for Running the Project